csc301-winter-2022/team-project-16-uoft-aerospace-team/deliverable-2/README.md

  * What deployment tool(s) are you using and how
  * Don't forget to **briefly explain why** you chose this workflow or particular aspects of it!

+For the earlier stages of development we decided to use a very simple github workflow.
+We have one branch for the frontend team and one branch for the backend team.
+This allowed each team to experiment with the tech stack before we worked on combining the two pieces.
+Then we decided to make a new branch that will hold both the frontend and backend code for easier development.
+We called this branch dev and made two pull requests: from frontend to dev and from backend to dev.
+This allowed us to further develop our code to create a deployable version.
+We made a final pull request from dev to main for our ready to use prototype.

+Deploying our application is quite simple.
+We navigate to the frontend folder and run the following command: 'npm run electron:build'.
+This script does two things: first it builds the react application, and then it uses electron-builder to package everything into an installer and exe application.

  ## Licenses

  Keep this section as brief as possible.
 You may read this [Github article](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository) for a start.